 Related: If all the above options didn’t meet your specifications, you may check the Sceptre 46 Inch E46HBV FHDD 3D LED HDTV

 There are other extras which make the X405BV-FMDU a good value for the dollar.
 It has an MHL-compliant HDMI input port so that devices like the Roku “Smart TV” box can be added to it for watching streaming TV or connecting to MHL-compliant cellphones for watching videos from the Internet or pictures from your phone.
+If you’re interested in doing so, make sure you learn how to project a phone to your TV.
 And the chassis sits on a swivel base which can come in handy when the set is placed on a stand that’s not directly in front of one’s recliner.
 Of course all the extras in the world don’t matter if the TV’s picture doesn’t hold up.
 The X405BV-FMDU projects images on what is a very good, high-contrast panel that makes the view “pop.”
 This is more evident when playing a video game from a console, but I also found it true when using the X405BV-FMDU in place of a computer monitor (but since there is only a maximum of 1080p resolution, the HDTV can not really take the place of high-quality gaming monitors which are able to provide greater resolution).

 Related: Also look at our Sony Bravia HX750 46 Inch Internet LED TV review

 To see how competently and accurately the X405BV-FMD could perform, I turned to Blu-ray discs so as to avoid the discrepancies of broadcast television (although watching sitcoms proved the fact that the HDTV could handle the subtle nuances of flesh tones and areas of black without causing shredding of the highlights or extreme murkiness).
+If you have a Blu-ray player too, make sure you first learn how to connect the Blu-ray to the TV.
 My first test disc was the Blu-ray of Fast & Furious 6 — less for the flesh tones and more for the cars and the speed at which they traveled.
 The X405BV-FMD had no trouble in keeping up with the need for speed (as it were) and there was none of that excessive blurring that can occur when a flat panel’s screen rendering is unable to keep up with the speed of the imaging traveling on it.
 I will admit that I ended up watching the movie all the way through, and if the X405BV-FMD had caused any problems, my level of enjoyment would have tanked.

 For motion of another kind I turned to Man of Steel (Superman), which is so full of CG intermingled with real people as to boggle the mind.
 But since the X405BV-FMD could keep the intensity of the motion onscreen ratcheted up to what the director wanted, all I cared about was what was going to happen in the next scene.
 I found that the level of detail was very good — being able to see the weaving in Superman’s costume and in the Kryptonian’s battle gear in a very organic way.
 This was all helped by the rich and deep colors that the LED panel could pump out.
 But mostly the X405BV-FMD high resolution panel was able to separate out the characters from the background (CG on top of CG can be a visual mess) without my having to adjust the contrast at all from its default setting (increasing contrast might seem to increase resolution but it actually has the exact opposite effect).
 In the case of Man of Steel, I did repeat a number of times the scene where S takes off after having downed a drone, just to see whether the HDTV’s panel could handle the fast moving image of him going skyward or “break up” instead.
 The X405BV-FMD performed admirably.

 There are two minor negatives however: the first being the remote.
 It has a number of similar-colored and similar-shaped buttons that can easily be confused when operating in a low-light room.
 Also, it has a number of other buttons that don’t do anything unless you have a Roku stick plugged in, a Sceptre sound bar plugged in, or the 3D model of the set.
+If you wish to have Roku built-in to the TV instead of having to worry about an extra device, check out our TCL 40S325 review.
 The extra buttons make the remote seem overly cluttered and more involved to memorize.
 Also, the speakers provided only basic sound and at hardly any volume to speak of.
 To gain a better home theater experience using some kind of external audio device such as a sound bar is recommended.